 Individuals with type 2 diabetes and alcohol dependence have a higher risk of hypoglycemia.
 This may be due to both the effects of alcohol on the body and lack of motivation to make recommended lifestyle changes.

-If individuals have diabetes and decide to consume alcohol, they may be at risk of suffering from more severe health conditions.
+If individuals have diabetes and decide to consume alcohol, they have an increased risk of suffering severe health conditions.
 Individuals who are heavy drinkers face an even higher risk.

 Here are just some examples of health problems that may arise:

 The best thing to do to help manage your diabetes and alcohol consumption is to speak with your doctor.
 They can give you personalized advice based on your condition and drinking habits.